-In contrast, the computational sprinting game performs well by embracing agents' strategies.
 E-T produces an equilibrium in which agents play their optimal strategies and converge to a stationary distribution.
 In equilibrium, the number of sprinters is just slightly above $N{min} = 250$, the number that causes a breaker to transition from the non-tripped region to the tolerance band.
 After emergency and recovery, the system quickly returns to equilibrium.
 Note that E-T's system dynamics are similar to those from the high-performance, cooperative C-T policy.

 Figure 7 shows the percentage of time an agent spends in active, cooling, and recovery states.
 The analysis highlights G and E-B's limitations.
 With G, an agent spends more than 50% of its time in recovery, waiting for batteries to recharge after an emergency.
 With E-B, an agent spends nearly 40% of its time in active mode but not sprinting.
+Power emergencies do not occur in R-R(250), so each agent spends no time in recovery and 25% of its time sprinting.
+Power emergencies occur frequently in R-R(450) and each agent spends more than 50% of its time in recovery.

-Agents spend comparable shares of their time sprinting in each policy.
+Agents spend comparable shares of their time sprinting in each policy (except R-R(250).
 However, this observation understates the sprinting game's advantage.
 G and E-B sprint at every opportunity and ignore transitions into cooling states, which preclude sprints in future epochs.
+R-R, on the other hand, neglects agents' utilities and randomly picks sprinters.
 In contrast, E-T and C-T's sprints are more timely as strategic agents sprint only when estimated benefits exceed an optimized threshold.
-Thus, a sprint in E-T or C-T contributes more to performance than one in G or E-B.
+Thus, a sprint in E-T or C-T contributes more to performance than one in G, E-B, or R-R.

-Figure 7.
+Fig. 7.
 Percentage of time spent in agent states for a representative application, Decision Tree.